akaliutau/spark-recipes/docs/README.md

 *  [Structured Streaming Programming Guide](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html)
 *  Starting a Spark session is the same whether you are in batch or streaming mode.
 *  Streaming is a different paradigm from batch processing.
 One way to see streaming, especially in Spark, is as microbatching.
-*  You define a stream on a dataframe by using the readStream() method followed by the start() method.
+*  You define a stream on a dataframe by using the readStream() method followed by the start() method.
 *  You can specify ingestion format by using format(), and options by using option().
 *  The streaming query object, StreamingQuery, will help you query the stream.
 *  The destination of the data in the query is called a sink.
 It can be specified by using the format() method or the forEach() method.